 7. Do not go crazy partying

-Many seniors think that this is the best time to party because you don’t have to worry about college applications anymore.
-But, heavy partying can be risky because when our inhibitions are lowered we do things that could result in trouble with your school or the authorities.
-There are many other ways to have fun with your friends, such as going to watch the sunset or sunrise, going for a hike, having a movie night, trying a new recipe, or having a craft night.
-And, you will have plenty of time to party once you turn 21.
+Many seniors think this is the best time to party because you no longer have to worry about college applications.
+But, heavy partying can be risky because when our inhibitions are lowered, we do things that could result in trouble with your school or the authorities.
+There are many other ways to have fun with your friends, such as watching the sunset or sunrise, going for a hike, having a movie night, trying a new recipe, or having a craft night.
+And you will have plenty of time to party once you turn 21.

 8. Do not spend all your time on social media

 These days teens are spending lots of time on social media, which may not be optimal for mental health.
-Make sure to take a break from the screen and try to get outside every day, even if it’s just to go for a quick walk.
+Take a break from the screen and try to get outside every day, even to go for a quick walk.

 9. Do not be stressed out about college admissions

 Do not stress about college.
-It can be very stressful worrying about whether you will be accepted into your dream college.
+Worrying about whether you will be accepted into your dream college can be very stressful.
 Once you have submitted all of your applications, letters of recommendation, and test scores, try not to think about it anymore (I know, it is easier said than done.)
-But, keep in mind that everything will work out in the end.
+But keep in mind that everything will work out in the end.

 10. Do not forget to have fun

-Enjoy your senior year and live in the moment!
-Get excited, because, in the coming years, you are going to make some of the best memories of your life!
+Enjoy your senior year, and live in the moment!
+Get excited because, in the coming years, you will make some of the best memories of your life!